cipher982/llm-benchmarks/README.md

 - *UPDATE 2023-10-23:* Moving everything to an automated process.
 HF Hub -> Docker eval -> dashboard
 - *UPDATE 2023-10-31:* Dashboard is up and running! https://llm-benchmarks.com/

+## (NEW) Dashboard
+I now have a dashboard up and running to track the results of these benchmarks.
+I am using a combination of Docker with various frameworks (vLLM, Transformers, Text-Generation-Inference, llama-cpp) to automate the benchmarks and then upload the results to the dashboard.
+Most frameworks fetch the models from the HuggingFace Hub most downloaded or trending and cache them to my server storage which allows them to be loaded on-demand.
+The exception is the llama-cpp/GGUF framework that requires specially compiled model formats unique to the framework.

 Dashboard Repo: https://github.com/cipher982/llm-benchmarks-dashboard

 ## Summary